zdravkov/kendo-docs/api/wrappers/jsp/grid/editable.md

 ### template `String`

-The template which is used to render popup editor.The template should contain elements whose name HTML attributes are set as the editable fields.
+The template which renders popup editor.The template should contain elements whose name HTML attributes are set as the editable fields.
 This is how the grid will know which field to update.
 The other option is to use MVVM bindings in order to bind HTML elements to data item fields.

 #### Example